Michael-Uzan/rnm-app/README.md

-# Rick and Morty Characters
+# Rick and Morty Characters ([App](https://rnm-app.vercel.app/))

 Search, browse, and favorite your favorite Rick and Morty characters. <br/>
-Built with React, TypeScript, Chakra UI, Legend-State App, Axios, <br/>
+Built with React, TypeScript, Chakra UI, Legend-State App, Axios. <br/>
-Project using Pnpm and Vite <br/>
+Project using Pnpm and Vite, Deploy to Vercel. <br/>
 Tested with Jest.

 Link to the app: [App](https://rnm-app.vercel.app/) <br /> <br/>